scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 # Goal

 The goal of this project is to write an Android RIL daemon implemented on top of [oFono](https://01.org/ofono), with a focus on supporting Qualcomm phones.
+I've forked oFono [here](https://github.com/scintill/android_external_ofono) to add Android-specific support and some raw SMS patches, but I intend to keep it pretty close to the mainline.

 # Roadmap